Skip to content

 • clear rights and licensing are declared, within the vocabulary concept scheme and in surrounding web context

-• governance arrangements for the vocabulary are stated somewhere - build trust by declaring the update history and cycle, and commitments to persisting concept IRI
+• governance arrangements for the vocabulary are stated somewhere - build trust by declaring the update history and cycle, and commitments to persisting Concept IRIs

 • distributions: ensure your vocabulary can be accessed in standard formats and over standard APIs